AiWhispererMax/Sophia-Logos-Codes/README.md

 ---

-We look forward to your collaboration and exploration of the Sophia-Logos Suite!
+We look forward to your collaboration and exploration of the SophiaLogos Suite!